E3SM-Project/pace-docs/docs/source/homepage.rst

     single-experiment

-Multiple Experiment
+Multiple Experiments
 --------------------

-To compare multiple experiments, Check box for your desire experiments and following graph options will light up green.
+To compare multiple experiments, check boxes for your desired experiments and available graph options will light up green.
 This will allow for multiple experiments to be viewed simultaneously in their respective graphs.

 .. image:: pictures/HomeScreenMultipleCompare.png